Pele is a significant goddess in Hawaiian mythology and is often referred to as the goddess of fire, lightning, wind, and volcanoes.

 One of the most well-known Pele myths is about her altercation with the snow goddess Poli’ahu.
 She and her sisters, Lilinoe, the goddess of fine rain, and Waiau, the goddess of Lake Waiau, all reside on Mauna Kea.

 The volcano goddess and snow goddesses clashed several times, but Pele ultimately lost.
-Thus, Pele is more revered in the southern parts of the island while the snow goddesses are more revered in the north.
+Thus, Pele is more revered in the southern parts of the island while the snow goddess is more revered in the north.

 Pele, Hi’iaka and Lohiau